 Social Work Detention Response Team

 Detained migrants have a “credible fear interview” in which they have to explain why they are seeking asylum.
 Essentially they have to show that there is a credible fear of danger should they be returned to their home country.
 These stories generally involve intense traumas that migrants have not had the opportunity to process.
 In many cases, they have difficulty recounting their stories.
 Social workers are skilled in helping capture these stories while being mindful and attentive to migrants’ wellbeing.
+The Detention Response Team pairs social work students with law students from the UT Immigration Law Clinic to work in interdisciplinary teams at the Karnes detention center as a part of supporting women and children through this process.

 1) speak Spanish;